dr-leo/pandaSDMX/description.rst

     >>> estat = client('Eurostat', 'milk.db')

 Here, we have used the factory function 'client'.
-It instantiates the 'Client' class using the values hard-coded in pandasdmx.providers.
+It instantiates the 'Client' class using the values required for Eurostat as hard-coded in 'pandasdmx.providers'.

 Step 2: Get the available dataflows and identify interesting datasets
 -----------------------------------------------------------------------